Free DIY Divorce Guide

 2. Court Issues Court sends certificate; spouse notified.
 1–2 weeks Sole: Spouse responds in 14 days.

-3. Non-Response/Dispute Non-responsive spouse: Court may proceed.
+3. Non-Response Non-responsive spouse: Court may proceed.
 Disputes (e.g., jurisdiction): Seek legal advice.
 1–3 months Use GOV.UK for tracing.

-4. Conditional Order Apply after 20-week cooling-off.
-20 weeks Check docs to avoid delays.
+4. Conditional Order Apply after 20-week cooling-off period.
+20 weeks Double-check documents to avoid delays.

 Finances & Property

-• Consent Order: Legally binds agreement (£53, Form D36, online/post).
+• Consent Order: Legally binds agreement (£60, Form D81, online/post).
 Draft via mediation/solicitor.

 • Pensions: Options include sharing, attachment, or earmarking.
 Consult MoneyHelper.